marma/tiniestarchive/README.md

 ## Archive, Instance and Transaction objects

 A Transaction is simply a temporary Instance.
 The Transaction will be merged (or moved) into the target `Instance` when `commit()` is called on it.
-This is done by the ContextManager.
+This is done by the CommitManager.

 ### Usage - create instance and add file